amrrdev/Food-Delivery-System-API/README.md

 - `items`: Array of objects (required) - The items to be ordered
   - `foodId`: String (required) - The unique identifier of the food item
   - `quantity`: Number (required) - The quantity of the food item
-- `deliveryAddress`: String (required) - The delivery address for the order

 **Response:**